Affiliate Disclosure: All links earn commissionReading Time: 36 minutes

 Polar has done the unthinkable here.
 They’ve released two Vantage models and yet BOTH support power.
 It’s unusual that the ‘lower’ model would also get power support.
 So this deserves a special thumbs up for Polar.

 This might backfire on Polar (albeit in a nice way) in that I would plan to continue my use of STRYD but with the cheaper, LIGHTER Polar Vantage M. The Vantage M does everything I need it to and would easily last for an Ironman distance race.
-Thus, cleverly, Polar offer a lower cost watch-upgrade to existing users of RunScribe Plus and STRYD who want potentially better, native power integration.
+Thus, cleverly, Polar offers a lower cost watch-upgrade to existing users of RunScribe Plus and STRYD who want potentially better, native power integration.

 At the same time if you don’t already have a running power meter then you could go for the top-end Vantage V model.
 That uses an algorithm and inputs from its inbuilt barometer to come up with Polar’s version of power.